 This ruling put plaintiffs’ lawyer into a box: trial judges have a lot of discretion to vacate verdicts that the court deems excessive.
 So he did the only thing he could do: try the case again.
 He even got the vocational rehabilitation expert back, getting her past a Frye/Reed hearing.

-The defense lawyers – channeling their inner Bill Belichick – did something real smart: they learned from the first trial.
+The defense lawyers – channeling their inner Bill Belichick – did something really smart: they learned from the first trial.
 Most trial lawyers will tell you that accident reconstruction experts usually are a waste of time.
-The jury draws it own conclusions and ignores the expert, according to the conventional wisdom.
+The jury draws its own conclusions and ignores the expert, according to conventional wisdom.

 After the verdict, the trial judge agreed with the defendant’s post trial argument that the vocational rehabilitation expert should not have been permitted to testify:

 The Court erred and the jury was improperly influenced by expert testimony of the vocational rehabilitation witness which the Court never should have admitted into evidence.
 She totally lacked any factual basis, much less an adequate factual basis for opinion under Maryland Rule 5-702 and 5-703.
 She gave basically a “because I said so opinion.”
 It was interesting.
 I shouldn’t have let it in, I did.
 The error is mine, I apologize.
 But it is nonetheless an error, which, in my judgement, so fundamentally affected the decision in this case as to warrant a new trial

 Obviously, there the trial judge did not explain exactly what the factual basis was that he found inadequate.
 So the appellate court went through all of the possible factual predicates for her opinion and found that all of them were insufficient under Maryland Rule 5-702.
 The court’s opinion was further supported, according to the opinion, by the defense lawyer’s failure to object to the expert’s qualifications and factual basis for her opinion until after the verdict.